Autodesk/propriecle/README.md

 * Rotation of the master key
 * Regeneration of a new GPG protected root key
 * Stepping down of a HA Leader server

+The GPG keys may be derived from Keybase.
+At this point, validation is _not_ done at time of import.
+For the smoothest experience you should validate it out of band.
+The [`keybase-validator`](https://github.com/Autodesk/propriecle/blob/master/errata/keybase-validator) script _might_ help.

 ## Running